MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days.md

 May 2nd and 3rd, 2019
 </br>
 ## Which one should I attend?
 Microsoft Build or MR Dev Days?
 If you are an Mixed Reality developer looking to get training on our developer platform, tools, services and devices, we would encourage you to join us at the Dev Days.
-While some elements may be repeated at Build, content there will be mostly catering to our commercial partners, business decision makers and CxO’s.
+While some elements may be repeated at Build, developer content there will be mostly showcasing our commercial partners and solutions they have built.
 </br>
 ## Where:
 Microsoft's Redmond Campus, exact location details to come